ASIA Travel Tips .com

 British Airways will fly five times a week from London Heathrow to Shanghai on a Boeing 777 aircraft.
 The airline flies currently from London Heathrow to Beijing four times each week with a Boeing 777 aircraft.
 This will increase to six times per week from June 2005.
 British Airways flies also17 times a week from London Heathrow to Hong Kong with a Boeing 747 aircraft, which will increase to 21 flights a week from June 2005.

-See other recent news regarding: Airlines, British Airways, Shanghai
+See other recent news regarding: Travel News Asia, British Airways, Shanghai

 Advertising